trebbag/revenuepilot/README.md

    npm run electron:dev
    ```

-   This command builds the frontend and starts Electron along with the Python
+    This command builds the frontend, sets up the backend by running
+    `backend:prebuild`, and starts Electron along with the Python backend so
-   backend so you can develop against the desktop shell.
+    you can develop against the desktop shell.

   To create installers for macOS, Windows and Linux you first need to collect
   build-time environment variables.
 Run the setup script and follow the